-Series 2008C and 2008D (Hayes Mansion Refunding Project): These variable-rate bonds refunded the Series 2001 Bonds issued to finance the Hayes Mansion Phase III improvements and refund the Series 1995 Bonds issued to finance the Hayes Mansion Phase II improvements.
-Under the operator's Management Agreement, revenues of the Hayes Mansion are used to pay debt service and financing costs of the Series 2008 Hayes

-Mansion Bonds and the Hayes Mansion share of debt service of the Series 1993B and Series 2007A Bonds.
+Series 2008C and Series 2008D (Hayes Mansion Refunding Project): These variable-rate bonds refunded the Series 2001 Bonds issued to finance the Hayes Mansion Phase III improvements and refund the Series 1995 Bonds issued to finance the Hayes Mansion Phase II improvements.
+Under the operator's Management Agreement, revenues of the Hayes Mansion are used to pay debt service and financing costs of the Series 2008C Bonds, the Series 2008D Bonds, the Hayes Mansion share of debt service of the Series 1993B Bonds, and the Series 2007A Bonds.
 To the extent these payments are insufficient to fully pay the debt service, the General Fund or other available funds make up the difference.
+In recent years, the General Fund has subsidized debt service payments on these bonds.